Naam Shabana: Development

 Taapsee Pannu was trained in mixed martial arts for her role in the film.
 In October 2016, Prithviraj Sukumaran joined the cast of the film and shot for a cameo role.
 Akshay Kumar was signed to play a cameo in the film, reprising his role from the previous film.
-Anupam Kher was signed to play the role of a technical agent.
+Anupam Kher was signed to play the role of Omprakash Shukla, reprising his role from the previous film.
 French stuntman Cyril Raffaelli was signed to choreograph the stunts of the film.
-For the preparation of the role of Pannu's character as a spy, producer Neeraj Pandey took guidance from a full time consultant, an ex-intelligence officer.

-Varun Dhawan was also rumoured to be a part of the film, however, the actor claimed later that he was not part of the film.
+For the preparation of the role of Pannu's character as a spy, producer Neeraj Pandey took guidance from a full time consultant, an ex-intelligence officer.Varun Dhawan was also rumoured to be a part of the film, however, the actor claimed later that he was not part of the film.
 (Note: Initially, it was rumored that Dhawan was to be a part of the film which is not a sequel.
 Dhawan later cleared about his involvement and being not a part of the film.)